Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription: Method for Audio-to-Score Piano Transcription

 \subsection{Score Typesetting}

-To convert a quantized MIDI sequence to graphical musical score representation, it is necessary to assign notes to the right and left hand parts.
-For hand part separation, we use the method of \cite{Nakamura2014}.
-There are often more than one melody (or voice in musical terminology) in each hand part, and in that case it is necessary to separate voices in addition.
-While several voice separation methods exist \cite{Cambouropoulos2008,DeValk2018,Duane2009,McLeod2016}, some assume strictly monophonic voices, which is inappropriate for general piano music, and the others are not made available for public use.
+To convert a quantized MIDI sequence to graphical musical score representation, it is necessary to properly assign the musical notes to either the right-hand part or the left-hand part.
+To do this, we use the hand part separation method of \cite{Nakamura2014}.
+There are often more than one melody (or ``voice'' in musical terminology) in each hand part, and in that case, it is necessary to separate the voices as well.
+Although several voice separation methods exist \cite{Cambouropoulos2008,DeValk2018,McLeod2016}, some assume strictly monophonic voices, which is inappropriate for general piano music, and the others have not been made available for public use.
 Therefore, we implemented a cost-function-based voice separation method that can handle homophonic voices.
 Since we need some space to describe the method in detail and it is not the main scope of this study, the voice separation method is presented in \ref{app:VoiceSeparation}.
-In the last step of score typesetting, we use public software MuseScore 3 \cite{MuseScore} to obtain score notation in the MusicXML format.
+The result of hand part and voice separation is preserved as a quantized MIDI sequence with separated tracks, each corresponding to voices.
+In the last step of score typesetting, we use the public software MuseScore 3\footnote{MuseScore 3, \url{https://musescore.org/}.} to obtain score notation in the MusicXML format.
+To properly preserve the voice structure, the quantized MIDI sequence is imported to MuseScore and a MusicXML file with multiple voice tracks is exported.
+The final transcription result in the MusicXML format is obtained by merging the voice tracks in each hand part into a single staff.